bcmichael/RNMR-Docs/docs/getting_started.md

 reference macro.
 Call reference setref to begin referencing.
 When prompted for ppm or kHz enter yes to reference in ppm then position the cursor on the peak to reference to.
 Press O and enter the desired chemical shift of the peak.
-The chemical shifts of the peaks of adamantane relative to DSS will be printed to the console so that they are easily available. to enter.
+The chemical shifts of the peaks of adamantane relative to DSS will be printed to the console so that they are easily available to enter.
 Finally press enter to finish and then again to accept the changed reference.